Agregory198/lesotho-stone-resources/results/README.md

 # Results
-This folder contains the figures and rendered PDF document for the results
+This folder contains smapled figures from the analysis.